alexstyl/warden/README.md

 > The `Denied` state contains a `shouldShowRationale` property.
 When true, it is the right
 > time to show an educational message towards why your app requires the said permission.

+## Limitations

+The way Warden works is via launching an activity which handles the permission requests for you.
+This is what enables Warden to request permission and receive the results from any part of your app.

+If you need to request permissions while no activity is visible (such as from a service), you might be limited by the [restrictions on starting activities from the background](https://developer.android.com/guide/components/activities/background-starts).

 ## Sample app

 The repository comes with a [sample app](/sample) for an example of usage.